Rochester mayor indicted in campaign finance probe

 “The indictment alleges that it was not a mistake,” Doorley told reporters.

 Warren had previously denied any attempt to evade campaign finance rules, blamed errors on sloppy bookkeeping and referred to the investigation as a “political witch hunt.”

-Her lawyer didn’t immediately return phone and email messages seeking comment Friday.
+“She wants you to know Monday morning that she’s coming to work and she’s going to represent the constituents with the same vigor and dedication that she does every single day on the job,” her attorney, Joseph Damelio, told reporters in Rochester.
+“She’s going to walk into the building with her head held high and she’s going to go to work.”

+“We know there’s some problems in this city and she’s working to correct them,” said Damelio, adding he wants a quick trial because Warren plans to run again next year.

 Doorley, a Republican, denied politics played a role in the investigation.
 She said Warren was offered the opportunity to testify before the grand jury.